Creating Impactful Content For Your Business

-I was just recently invited to participate at a workshop for DECA @ University of Ottawa, a non-profit organization that helps undergrads develop essential business skills for after they graduate.
-I decided to gear the workshop towards something I truly think is important for young grads to have a better grasp on before entering the workforce; how to create impactful content.
-Not only is it an essential skill to master in any student entering the workforce, but it’s essential for being able to sell yourself to a new employer or to perform basic tasks such as updating your social networks or creating your own personal brand.
+A little while ago, I was invited to participate in a workshop for DECA @ University of Ottawa, a non-profit organization that helps undergrads develop essential business skills after they graduate.
+I decided to gear the workshop towards something I truly think is important for young grads to have a better grasp on before entering the workforce: how to create impactful content.
+Not only is it an essential skill to master for any student entering the workforce, but it's essential for being able to sell yourself to a new employer - or to perform basic tasks, such as updating your social networks or creating your own personal brand.

 The workshop I created is called "Creating Impactful Content For Your Business" and I thought I'd share with you the key points for people who are interested in learning more on how to create impactful content for your business (or sharpen your existing content skills).

 Why Great Content Is Important